So here comes my guide to Siem Reap – beyond Angkor Wat. A place that at first made me feel bad. And ignorant.

 Honestly, I was very nervous before the trip by night bus from Sihanoukville to Siem Reap.

-Hence, I was very happy having arrived safe and sound at Siem Reap after quite a long sleep.
+Hence, I was very happy have arrived safe and sound at Siem Reap after quite a long sleep.

 How to get around